rmotr-students-code/002-pyp-demoday-g1/README.md

 [Initial Overview Sheet](https://docs.google.com/document/d/1qt_IZOc579Qe8HO5wrb--vzrk4acdOavfqp7vlH7crw/edit)
 [Basic Wireframes](https://docs.google.com/presentation/d/1vJZhuTA-SrLgKG1RMaPhud2BZqDFzHbbWi4EKOhzvHE/edit#slide=id.p)

-# 3-31-2015
-1. Changed config so that there are now three different config options (development, testing, and production).
-Check out init to see how it works.

-# 3-30-2015 Changes
-1. Changed  the reset_games_db function.
-There was a unicode error when resetting the games db so I added a try/except statement.
-2. Added games pages for free games instead of giving the "not a game" page.
-Changed get_price_info to check if the game is free.
-3. postgres is up for c9.
-4. Added a redirect button to steam for that specific game in the game pages.
-5. ".like" was changed to ".ilike" for the game search
-6. changed  the char limits for User and added the registered_on value when creating a new user.

 ## Purpose
 Steam sales are a daily occurance but there are way too many games to keep track of.
 Use SteamScout to alert you when a game that you're interested in drops down to the price you set.